awsdocs/aws-storagegateway-user-guide/doc_source/manage-on-premises-common.md

 ## Setting the Local Console Password from the Storage Gateway Console<a name="set-password"></a>

-When you log in to the local console for the first time, you log in to the VM with the default credentials—the user name *sguser* and the password *sgpassword*\.
+When you log in to the local console for the first time, you log in to the VM with the default credentials—the user name `admin` and the password `password`\.
 We recommend that you set a new password\.
 You can set this password from the AWS Storage Gateway console rather than the local console if you want\.
+You don't need to know the default password to set a new password\.

+**Note**
+If you created your gateway before June 20th, 2018 the default credentials are – user name `sguser` and password `sgpassword`

+We recommend that you set a new password\.
+You can set this password from the AWS Storage Gateway console rather than the local console, if you want\.
 You don't need to know the default password to set a new password\.

 **To set the local console password on the Storage Gateway console**